smxi/inxi/README.txt

 SOURCE VERSION CONTROL: https://github.com/smxi/inxi MAIN BRANCH: master
-DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android. inxi-perl is the dev branch, the others are rarely if ever used. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development
+DEVELOPMENT BRANCHES: inxi-perl, one, two inxi-perl is the dev branch, the others are rarely if ever used. inxi itself has the built in feature to be able to update itself from anywhere, including these branches, which is very useful for development